koepalex/Crow-s-Nest-MQTT/doc/prompt_plan.md

 # Prompt 8: Diagnostics, Logging, and Error Handling

 Develop modules to handle:
-- Logging and diagnostics: record events (connection events, errors, and performance metrics) in an OpenTelemetry-compliant format.
+- Logging and diagnostics using .NET logging libraries with OpenTelemetry-compatible output.
 - Transient toast notifications for errors and command failures.
-- A dedicated diagnostics view in the GUI that can be opened via a command (e.g., :diagnostic) to display logs and error details.
+- A diagnostics view in the Avalonia UI that can be opened via a command (e.g., :diagnostic) to display logs and error details.

-Wire these modules into both the MQTT engine and the GUI so that:
+Integrate these modules with both the MQTT engine and the GUI so that:
-- Errors in connection or commands trigger toast notifications.
+- Connection errors, command errors, and other issues trigger toast notifications.
-- The diagnostics view is updated in real time with the latest logs.
+- The diagnostics view is updated in real-time with the latest log entries.

-Include tests that simulate errors and verify that logs are captured and that the diagnostics view displays the correct information.
+Write tests to simulate errors and verify that logs and notifications are correctly displayed.
 ```

 ---